 - International Political Thought

-Students must obtain 6 ECTS in two of the following courses:
+Students of curriculum C must obtain 6 ECTS in two of the following courses and students of curriculum E must obtain 6 ECTS in one of the following courses:

 - History and Politics of Sub-Saharan Africa